Cray-HPE/docs-csm/troubleshooting/known_issues/platform_ca_issues.md

 If certifi is installed in `/usr/lib/python3.6/site-packages` then you will need to reinstall the certifi RPM that ships with SLES.
-If this is not possible, you can run the following commands to replace the ca bundle that certifi uses with a link to the system's ca-bundle.
+If this is not possible, you can run the following commands to replace the CA bundle that certifi uses with a link to the system's ca-bundle.

 ```bash